 Swimming in tidal waters can be fun if you do your research and follow advice on swimming safely outdoors generally, in rivers and the sea, and especially in tidal rivers and estuaries.
 And find out about the specific river, ideally from locals who know it well.
+A version of this page is on the Outdoor Swimming Society: understanding tidal rivers and estuaries.

 Swimming outdoors is not a risk-free activity, but we can mitigate the risks.
 In addition to the risks of cold water and other hazards, here are the main hazards of swimming in rivers, the sea and in tidal rivers and estuaries (advice in links below):